 As Prosecutor, Morss implemented policies prohibiting prosecutors from choosing which charges to pursue, requiring them to exercise diligence and to avoid overlooking even minor infractions.
 His tenure also was marked by the Office developing a new technique to aid in the prosecution of publishers of magazines then considered obscene; the technique involved obtaining indictments for conspiracy to violate obscenity laws, something that enabled authorities in New Jersey to reach across state lines to apprehend defendants.
 Arguably the most notable criminal case of his tenure was a manslaughter prosecution against representatives of a construction company for the deaths of three children in a water-filled excavation site in an area where the New Jersey Turnpike was under construction.

-Stine’s tenure was marked by an expansion of the Prosecutor’s Office staff to six sworn Assistant Prosecutors.
-After leaving office he ran his own private practice in Plainfield for 30 years, from 1965 through 1995, at one point ascending to president of the New Jersey Bar Association.
+After leaving office, Mr. Stine ran his own private practice in Plainfield for 30 years, from 1965 through 1995, at one point ascending to president of the New Jersey Bar Association.

 Leo Kaplowitz became the 17th Union County Prosecutor in November 1964, having previously served as an Assistant Prosecutor under H. Douglas Stine and as counsel for Union County.
 Like his predecessor, Kaplowitz also was a U.S. Army veteran of World War II and a Bronze Star recipient for valor.